prestonharberts/bib/Bible/deut32.md

 > And that no one is left, whether confined or set free.
 ###### 37
 > He will say, “Where are their gods,
->  “ The rock in whom they sought security,
+> “The rock in whom they sought security,
 ###### 38
->  “ Who ate the best of their sacrifices,
+> “Who ate the best of their sacrifices,
->  “ And drank the wine of their drink offerings?
+> “And drank the wine of their drink offerings?
->  “ Let them rise and help you;
+> “Let them rise and help you;
->  “ Let them be your refuge!”
+> “Let them be your refuge!”
 ## The Vindication of the Lord
 ###### 39
->  “ See now that I, indeed I, am he!” says the LORD,
+> “See now that I, indeed I, am he!” says the LORD,
->  “ And there is no other god besides me.
+> “And there is no other god besides me.
->  “ I kill and give life,
+> “I kill and give life,
->  “ I smash and I heal,
+> “I smash and I heal,
->  “ And none can resist my power.
+> “And none can resist my power.
 ###### 40
->  “ For I raise up my hand to heaven,
+> “For I raise up my hand to heaven,
->  “ And say, ‘As surely as I live forever,
+> “And say, ‘As surely as I live forever,
 ###### 41
->  ‘ I will sharpen my lightning-like sword,
+> ‘I will sharpen my lightning-like sword,
->  ‘ And my hand will grasp hold of the weapon of judgment;
+> ‘And my hand will grasp hold of the weapon of judgment;
->  ‘ I will execute vengeance on my foes,
+> ‘I will execute vengeance on my foes,
->  ‘ And repay those who hate me!
+> ‘And repay those who hate me!
 ###### 42
->  ‘ I will make my arrows drunk with blood,
+> ‘I will make my arrows drunk with blood,
->  ‘ And my sword will devour flesh—
+> ‘And my sword will devour flesh—
->  ‘ The blood of the slaughtered and captured,
+> ‘The blood of the slaughtered and captured,
->  ‘ The chief of the enemy’s leaders.’”
+> ‘The chief of the enemy’s leaders.’”
 ###### 43
 > Cry out, O nations, with his people,
 > For he will avenge his servants’ blood;